Concentrating Local Solutions of the Two-Spinor Seiberg-Witten Equations on 3-Manifolds

-\begin{rem} Notice that the size of the tubular neighborhood $N_{\lambda}(\mathcal Z_0)$ on which the model solutions exist shrinks as $\e^{1/2}$.
-This is perhaps displeasing, but is unavoidable.
-The choice of a power of $\e$ plays a crucial role in the proofs of Theorems \ref{main} and \ref{mainc}; in particular it has a nuanced role in the definition of $\Pi^\mathcal L$ and the proof of the bound \refeq{Linvertibleboundmainc}.
-Additionally, the lack of a uniform bound in Theorem \ref{mainc} is not merely a shortcoming of the methods: explicit counterexamples to \refeq{Linvertibleboundmainc} without the power of $\e$ are constructed during the proof. \end{rem}
+\begin{rem} The non-degeneracy Assumption \ref{assumption2} is expected to hold generically following similar results for $\Z_2$-harmonic 1-forms (\cite{SiqiZ3}).
+The results of \cite{PartII} show that non-degeneracy stable under perturbations of the metric and background connection $B_0$.
+It is likely that the non-degeneracy assumption can be weakened to construct model solutions for $\Z_2$-harmonic spinors with high-order vanishing along $\mathcal Z_0$.
+The results of \cite{PartII, PartIII}, however, do not extend to this case without significant alteration.
+Indeed, the leading order term $b(t,\theta)$ such that $\Phi_0=b(t,\theta)r^{1/2} + O(r^{3/2})$ where $(r,t,\theta)$ are geodesic normal coordinates on $N\mathcal Z_0$ (see Section \ref{section2.5.2}) appears as the symbol of an elliptic operator used in the gluing construction.
+The gluing construction relies heavily on this ellipticity.

+The isolated Asumption \ref{assumption3} is likewise expected to hold generically.
+The results of \cite{PartII} again show this property is stable under perturbations of the metric and background connection. \end{rem}

+\begin{rem} There is some freedom in the choice of $\lambda=\tfrac12 \e^{1/2}$ for the size of the neighborhood in Theorem \ref{main}(ii).
+It will be shown in Section \ref{section6} that dilation by $\e^{2/3}$ produces an invariant scale for the fiducial solutions.
+For the gluing construction of \cite{PartIII} to succeed, the model solutions must be constructed on a tubular neighborhood of radius large than the invariant scale and such that the decay of Corollary \ref{mainb} can be invoked.
+This requires $O(\e^{2/3+\delta})< \lambda < O(1)$ for some $\delta>0$.
+With sufficient alternation of the definition of $\Pi^\mathcal L$ of the boundary conditions, model solutions could be constructed on neighborhoods with other choices of $\lambda$.
+If $\lambda=\e^\beta$, the coefficient in the bound in Theorem \ref{mainc} is of size $O(\e^{-(2-3\beta)/6-\gamma})$ for $\gamma<<1$.

+There are explicit counterexamples to a uniform bound in Theorem \ref{mainc}, which show this estimate is sharp without significant alterations of the function spaces used. \end{rem}